 2. Take regular breaks

-Plan your days as though you’re going to school or work and with something fun at the end of the day to look forward to.
-This will keep you focused and won’t make you feel like you’re just living for exams.
+Try to find the right balance between study and leisure.
+Plan your days as though you’re going to school or work and have something fun at the end of the day to look forward to.
+This will keep you focused without placing too much emphasis on exams all day long.

 7. Try different revision techniques